Deadly Winter Storm Pushes Into Eastern US - UrduPoint

 Deadly Winter Storm Pushes Into Eastern US

-A historic winter weather system that brought bitter, record-busting cold to much of the southern and central United States was pushing up the East Coast on Thursday, with forecasters warning of heavy snowfall and dangerous, icy buildups
+A deadly winter weather system that brought record-busting cold to the southern and central United States, knocking out power for millions in oil-rich Texas, pushed up the East Coast Thursday as heavy snowfall and icy buildups disrupted coronavirus vaccinations

-New York, (APP - UrduPoint / Pakistan Point News - 18th Feb, 2021 ) :A historic winter weather system that brought bitter, record-busting cold to much of the southern and central United States was pushing up the East Coast on Thursday, with forecasters warning of heavy snowfall and dangerous, icy buildups.
+New York, (APP - UrduPoint / Pakistan Point News - 18th Feb, 2021 ) :A deadly winter weather system that brought record-busting cold to the southern and central United States, knocking out power for millions in oil-rich Texas, pushed up the East Coast Thursday as heavy snowfall and icy buildups disrupted coronavirus vaccinations.

-The frigid blast has over the past week seen Arctic cold envelope a US heartland unfamiliar with such extremes, leaving dozens of dead in its wake and millions of people in oil-rich Texas without power.
+The historic frigid blast has over the past week seen Arctic cold envelope a US heartland unfamiliar with such extremes, leaving dozens of dead in its wake and nearly seven million Texans told to boil water before consuming it.

-The National Weather Service (NWS) said a "major" winter storm would impact an area stretching from Virginia up to the Northeast.
+The National Weather Service (NWS) said a "major" winter storm would impact an area stretching from Virginia up to the Northeast, bringing "treacherous" travel conditions.

-"The swath of heaviest snowfall is forecast to occur from the Appalachians of Virginia and West Virginia to northern Maryland and southern Pennsylvania," the NWS said, warning of treacherous travel conditions.
+Snow fell steadily across New York City throughout the morning, forcing the cancelation of hundreds of flights and delaying the opening of two Covid-19 vaccination sites after the storm disrupted dosage delivery.

+Forecasters predicted up to five inches (13 centimeters) of snow for the Big Apple, which has already been blanketed by the white stuff twice this winter during two separate storms.

+A weather warning was in effect in New Jersey, where Governor Phil Murphy announced the temporary closure of several vaccination sites.

+"This may result in many appointments needing to be rescheduled," he said.

-Across Texas, which has been hardest hit by the cold snap, utility companies were gradually restoring power though more than 500,000 homes and businesses remained without electricity Thursday morning.
+Across Texas, which has been hardest hit by the cold snap, utility companies were gradually restoring power though more than 500,000 homes and businesses remained without electricity.

 David Hernandez, 38, spent the night at a Houston church with other people who had fled their homes.